BodenmillerGroup/CISI_IMC/README.md

 ### Prerequisites

-To download the environment with all the necessary python packages to run the CISI code, as well as to run snakemake for the parameter sweep you need to download conda.
+To install the environment with all the necessary python packages to run the CISI code and the snakemake parameter sweep you need to download conda.

 * [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)